Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Comp Sci/SQL Assignment 2 Single Table Sp 20.md

 >
 > **[Overview of Assignment:]{.ul}**
 >
-> In this assignment you will write SQL statements, each of which will process a single table.
-All the information you need to write these SQL statements can be found in Chapter 6 of your textbook.
+> In this assignment you will write [[SQL]] statements, each of which will process a single table.
+All the information you need to write these [[SQL]] statements can be found in Chapter 6 of your textbook.

 You will use MySQL to test your statements.
-Not only will you get practice using SQL, but you will also get some experience with MySQL!
-The easiest way to do this assignment will be to create a text file, using your choice of text editors, and write your SQL statement in the text file.
+Not only will you get practice using [[SQL]], but you will also get some experience with MySQL!
+The easiest way to do this assignment will be to create a text file, using your choice of text editors, and write your [[SQL]] statement in the text file.
 You can then execute the statements in the text file by using the **source** command at the **mysql** prompt.
 Details of exactly how to do this are included in this document.

 **Loading the database:­­­­**